richardbogad/infinitra/TERMS.md

 ## 7. Intellectual Property Ownership

-* **Our Ownership:** The Service, including the Software (especially `Infinitra.Core.DLL`), Website, visual design, underlying technology, text, graphics, logos, data, and all other materials provided as part of the Service ("Service Materials"), are the exclusive property of Richard Bogad Solutions and/or its licensors, protected by copyright, trademark, and other intellectual property laws.
+* **Our Ownership:** The Service, including the Software (especially `Infinitra.Core.dll` and `Infinitra.Shared.dll`), Website, visual design, underlying technology, text, graphics, logos, data, and all other materials provided as part of the Service ("Service Materials"), are the exclusive property of Richard Bogad Solutions and/or its licensors, protected by copyright, trademark, and other intellectual property laws.
 Except for the limited licenses granted in the EULA and these Terms, you acquire no ownership rights in the Service or Service Materials.
 * **Feedback:** If you provide us with feedback, suggestions, or ideas about the Service ("Feedback"), you grant us a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully paid-up license to use, modify, reproduce, distribute, create derivative works of, and otherwise exploit such Feedback for any purpose, without compensation or attribution to you.

 ## 8. Third-Party Services and Links